mehrdad-safari/wp-premium_url-preview/README.md

-##### Url Preview WordPress Plugin ####
+##Url Preview WordPress Plugin ##
-Thisp plugin fetches an image and description from the link inside editor and displays a preview similar to facebook and linkedin.
+This plugin fetches an image and description from the link inside editor and displays a preview similar to facebook and linkedin.
 It also has an option page, which can be used to add CSS to change the look and feel. it also supports buddypress.

 ## How To Install